 This method is much more effective than memorizing a long list once and never returning to it.

-Vocabulary becomes stronger when you meet words in different contexts.
+Vocabulary becomes stronger when you encounter words in different contexts.
 Reading helps you recognize written words.
-Listening helps you recognize pronunciation and rhythm.
+Listening helps you recognize pronunciation, rhythm and sounds.

 When you see or hear a word several times, it becomes easier to remember and use naturally.

 To truly memorize vocabulary, you need to use it.
-After learning a new word, create your own short sentence with it.
+After learning a new word, create a short sentence with that word.

 The sentence does not need to be complex.
 A simple sentence is enough at the beginning.
 The goal is to make the word active, not only passive.